dbo99/csdvr----calsimII-data-vis-in-r/README.md

 # csdvr
  calsim data vis in r |
  version 1.0_8.10.2018 |
- filter and visualize calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (eg jpgs, pdfs) or interactive plots (html)  | developed by Bureau of Reclamation staff
+ visualize calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (eg jpgs, pdfs) or interactive plots (html)  | developed by Bureau of Reclamation staff

 ### uses ###